allebone/help.omni.af.mil/docs/PEX/Training.md

 Each module has a unique home page with their respective functions.
 Functions common to both Mission and OJT, such as Popular Topics and Overview Rainbow, appear on both home pages.
 Those links take the user to the same page, regardless of which home page was used.
 Links on each home page are arranged in a logical workflow order.

+!!!
+NOTE
-NOTE: The separate Mission and OJT modules are only in ePEX.
+    The separate Mission and OJT modules are only in ePEX.
 WinPEX retains the legacy Qualification module.

 Mission and OJT homepages are presented below.